Inbound Marketing Agency Vs. Traditional Digital Marketing Agency

 You can use chat to drive conversions.
 You can use it to accelerate the sales process and produce more active sales opportunities.
 You can use it to get intent data on your website pages.
 You can use it to give prospects instant access to sales or customer service reps.

 If your agency is innovating around this newly designed tool, your company would see the benefit from that new technology.
-But if your agency doesn’t have the team or the strategic intent to tune into new tools, that task might fall on you (if its important to you).
+But if your agency doesn’t have the team or the strategic intent to tune into new tools, that task might fall on you (if it’s important to you).

 Obviously, not all inbound agencies and more traditional digital marketing agencies are created equally.
 These comments are general and based on almost 30 years of experience working in and with agencies, both in-house and in-agency.